Edward Sackville, 4th Earl of Dorset: Family

-In 1630 Lady Mary was appointed "governess" for a term of twelve years of Charles, Prince of Wales and James, Duke of York, both later Kings of England and Scotland.
+In 1630 Lady Mary was appointed royal governess for a term of twelve years of Charles, Prince of Wales and James, Duke of York, both later Kings of England and Scotland.
+She succeeded Jean Ker, Countess of Roxburghe, who was removed because she was a Catholic.
 She received charge of the younger children, Henry and his sister Elizabeth, on 20 July 1643, and was allowed £600 a year, with Knole House and Dorset House, in recognition of her services.
 She died in 1645 when she was about to be relieved of her duties, and, as a reward for her "godly and conscientious care and pains," received a public funeral in Westminster Abbey.
 After the Restoration, her son Richard petitioned the crown for further recognition of his late mother's service.